hwhuang27/odin-shopping/README.md

 # Shopping Cart

-Frontend store page where users can browse items (fetched from FakeStore API) to add to their shopping cart.
+Frontend store page where users can browse for items to add to their shopping cart.

 Vercel website can be found [here](https://odin-shopping.vercel.app/).